Micturating cystourethrogram (MCUG)

 The cystourethrogram or MCUG normally takes place in the X-ray department of your hospital.
 A doctor or radiographer, a specialist trained in imaging tests, performs the test.

 • Your child lies on the table.
-His or her genital area is cleaned and covered with towels.
+Their genital area is cleaned and covered with towels.

 • A catheter is placed through the opening where your baby or child passes urine and into the urethra.
-He or she may feel uncomfortable, but this should not hurt.
+They may feel uncomfortable, but this should not hurt.

 • The catheter is gently moved into the bladder.
 A small amount of contrast dye is put through the catheter and flows into the bladder.